-Although most Russian visa applications take roughly 10 days to process, you can begin the application up to 45 days before your planned arrival.
 Processing fees vary from country to country.
 As a benchmark, UK citizens can expect to pay £165 and US citizens will be charged $160.

 Students from the Commonwealth of Independent States, Belarus, and South Ossetia won’t need a visa to enter Russia.

 We’ve broken down the Russian visa application process into ten simple steps.
 Following these carefully will give you the best chance of application success.

 - Accept a place at your chosen university: Receive confirmation of your successful university application and pay any enrollment fees.

 - Receive a Russian travel invitation: Your university will get in touch with the Ministry of Interior of the Russian Federation on your behalf.
 The Ministry will then send you a travel invitation, also known as a visa support document.